WIRELESS WIDE AREA NETWORK (WAN) PRODUCTS

 Laser - FSO

 These wireless WAN products use lasers instead of RF or microwave signals.
-They provide speeds up to 1.25 Gbps like Millimeter Wave but operate at shorter distances typically up to 2km.
-They are very good for a short building to building applications.
+They provide speeds up to 1.25 Gbps, like Millimeter Wave, but operate at shorter distances, typically up to 2km.
+They are very good for short building-to-building applications.
 They are very secure since they do not emit RF signals and their beam is very tight.
 They are susceptible to weather, fog, and rain.

 Antenna Tracking Systems